 Know before you go

 Bryce Canyon is open year-round and has a dramatic landscape no matter when you choose to visit.
+It’s the perfect stop on a Utah road trip.
 I went in May, and it was still chilly with the elevation, so wear layers.
 There are bathrooms and picnic tables but not much by way of shops/food so come prepared for the day.
 You do not need a permit to enter and there is ample parking to accommodate you if you drive.

 It is without a doubt one of the most interesting landscapes you’ll ever witness, and you can reach it from Vegas in a day without a problem.
 Strongly consider Detours American West if you’re looking to replicate this experience.